SebastianScherer88/doom-python/README.md

 These are some experiments in game development in 2D and 2.5D as per [the excellent youtube tutorial](https://www.youtube.com/watch?v=ECqUrT7IdqQ) by [the awesome  Stanislav Petrov](https://github.com/StanislavPetrovV)

+# Controls

+## Movement

+The player moves forward, backward, strides left and right using the `W`, `S`, `A` and `D` keys, respectively.

+Note that in `2D`, the keys are locked onto the up, down, left and right directions on the screen regardless of the player's orientation on screen, whereas in `3D` these are all relative to the players orientation.

+## Turning

+By default, the player turns (i.e. changes orientation) using the mouse.
+If configured (see below sections), you can instead use the `LEFT` and `RIGHT` arrow keys.

 # Running the game

 The following command line args are available to configure the game mode: